xiongk74/uw-oshkosh-divi/README.md

 1. Navigate to the repository in a terminal window
 2. Run ```npm install```

+It should be noted that this package runs some UNIX commands, so this won't work on Windows.
+It does work on Linux and Mac.

 That's it!
 You should have everything you need to run scripts for uw-oshkosh-divi.

 # About uw-oshkosh-divi